NWebsec/Docs/source/nwebsec/getting-started.rst

 See :doc:`Configuring-csp` to learn how to enable CSP, this is where the real job starts.
 Good luck! :)

-Note also that security headers can be enabled through MVC attributes, refer to :doc:`NWebsec.Mvc` for details.
+Note also that security headers can be enabled through MVC attributes, refer to :doc:`NWebsec.AspNetCore.Mvc` for details.